-In 2007, we determined that Network Partners with our HSAs wanted RA services integrated with the HSA platform, and so we began offering third-party RA administration.
+- In 2007, we determined that Network Partners with our HSAs wanted RA services integrated with the HSA platform, and so we began offering third-party RA administration.
 We subsequently replaced these third-party applications with an internally developed solution.
-In the past two years we have grown the number of our RAs by 241% to approximately 283,000 as of the end of fiscal year 2014.
-RAs generate account fees and transaction fees, which made up 10% of our revenue in fiscal year 2014.

-- In 2009, we enabled private health insurance exchanges to directly offer their members our platform in a manner similar to our Health Plan Partners, enabling HSAs to be automatically opened for individual customers of our Health Plan Partners on state exchanges.
+In the past two years we have grown the number of our RAs by 241% to approximately 283,000 as of January 31, 2014. - In 2009, we enabled private health insurance exchanges to directly offer their members our platform in a manner similar to our Health Plan Partners, enabling HSAs to be automatically opened for individual customers of our Health Plan Partners on state exchanges.
 This functionality is already being used by a handful of private exchanges and by our Health Plan Partners in several state exchanges. - In 2010, we created a framework for data integrations with third-party wellness, health risk assessment and other applications, enabling us to push financial rewards from Network Partners for these activities to HSA Members, RAs or cash accounts.
-Network Partners taking advantage of incentive integration include American Express Company and Blue Cross and Blue Shield of Vermont. - In 2013, after assessing the state of tools available from retirement services firms relative to HSAs, we created HealthEquity Advisors, an online-only registered investment advisor licensed by the SEC to provide customized investment advice to our members.
+Network Partners taking advantage of incentive integration include American Express Company and Blue Cross and Blue Shield of Vermont. - In 2013, after assessing the state of tools available from retirement services firms relative to HSAs, we created HealthEquity Advisor, an onlineonly registered investment advisor that provides customized investment advice to our members.
 The service generates custodial fees for us based on investment AUM.
-As of March 2014, approximately 9% of our investing members have enrolled in HealthEquity Advisor. - In 2014, we completed initial integrations with leading third-party transparency applications.
+As of June 30, 2014, approximately 10% of our investing members have enrolled in HealthEquity Advisor. - In 2014, we completed initial integrations with leading third-party transparency applications.
 The intent is to drive utilization of these applications by our members associated with our Network Partners who are customers of these companies.